 Watch how ButterflyMX self-guided tours work:

-Here are the top proptech innovations to incorporate into your property in 2022:
+Here are the top proptech innovations to add to your property:

 - Smart locks are electromechanical lock systems powered by smartphones.
 They’re locked and unlocked remotely using an app.